Magnetic-core memory: Developers

 The basic concept of using the square hysteresis loop of certain magnetic materials as a storage or switching device was known from the earliest days of computer development.
 Much of this knowledge had developed due to an understanding of transformers, which allowed amplification and switch-like performance when built using certain materials.
 The stable switching behavior was well known in the electrical engineering field, and its application in computer systems was immediate.
 For example, J. Presper Eckert and Jeffrey Chuan Chu had done some development work on the concept in 1945 at the Moore School during the ENIAC efforts.

 Robotics pioneer George Devol filed a patent for the first static (non-moving) magnetic memory on 3 April 1946.
-Devol's magnetic memory was further refined via 5 additional patents and ultimately used in the first Industrial Robot.
+Devol's magnetic memory was further refined via 5 additional patents and ultimately used in the first industrial robot.
 Frederick Viehe applied for various patents on the use of transformers for building digital logic circuits in place of relay logic beginning in 1947.
 A fully developed core system was patented in 1947, and later purchased by IBM in 1956.
-This development was little-known, however, and the mainstream development of core is normally associated with three independent teams.
+This development was little-known, however, and the mainstream development of core memory is normally associated with three independent teams.

 Substantial work in the field was carried out by the Shanghai-born American physicists An Wang and Way-Dong Woo, who created the pulse transfer controlling device in 1949.
-The name referred to the way that the magnetic field of the cores could be used to control the switching of current; his patent focused on using cores to create delay-line or shift-register memory systems.
+The patent described a type of memory that would today be known as a delay-line or shift-register system.
+Each bit was stored using a pair of transformers, one that held the value and a second used for control.
+A signal generator produced a series of pulses that were sent into the control transformers at half the energy needed to flip the polarity.
+The pulses were timed so the field in the transformers had not faded away before the next pulse arrived.
+If the storage transformer's field matched the field created by the pulse, then the total energy would cause a pulse to be injected into the next transformer pair.
+Those that did not contain a value simply faded out.
+Stored values were thus moved bit by bit down the chain with every pulse.
+Values were read out at the end, and fed back into the start of the chain to keep the values continually cycling through the system.
+Such systems have the disadvantage of not being random-access, to read any particular value one has to wait for it to cycle through the chain.
 Wang and Woo were working at Harvard University's Computation Laboratory at the time, and the university was not interested in promoting inventions created in their labs.
 Wang was able to patent the system on his own.